Here you will find program guides and other information about grants and loans for:

 This grant program is authorized under the federal Clean Water Act Section 604(b) for water quality assessment and management planning.
 Eligible entities include: regional planning agencies, councils of governments, conservation districts, counties, cities and towns, and other substate public planning agencies and interstate agencies.
 No local match is required.

-The Request for Responses for the FFY 2018 grant round is now available.
+The Request for Responses for the FFY 2019 grant round has been issued (see under "Additional Resources" below).

 Stormwater MS4 Municipal Assistance Grant Program

-This program, introduced in 2017, enables groups of Massachusetts municipalities to expand their efforts to meet requirements for the 2003 or the 2016 Small MS4 General Permits, and to reduce stormwater pollution through coordinated partnerships that emphasize resource sharing.
+This program, introduced in 2017, enables groups of Massachusetts municipalities to expand their efforts to meet requirements for the 2016 Small Municipal Separate Storm Sewer System (MS4) General Permits, and to reduce stormwater pollution through coordinated partnerships that emphasize resource sharing.